Skyvern-AI/wyvern/sdk_ref.md

 - `method` - The HTTP method of the request
 - `url` - The full URL of the request
 - `url_path` - The path of the URL of the request
-- `json` - The JSON body of the request
+- `json` - The JSON body of the request, represented by pydantic model
 - `headers` - The headers of the request
 - `entity_store` - A dictionary that can be used to store entities that are created during the request
 - `events` - A list of functions that return a list of LoggedEvents.
 These functions are called at the end of